BayAreaMetro/pems-typical-weekday/vdf_validation.md

 `area type density index = (total population + 2.5 * total employment)/(residential acres + commercial acres + industrial acres)`

 Each link is assigned one of six area type categories, as shown in Table 1.
 The thresholds are not strict and are hand-smoothed to make them continuous across the network.
-Importantly, in this document we are only examining the capacity of freeways, which is one of eight facility types used in *Travel Model One* (each of the eight have similar capacity assumptions).
-Throughout this document we assume that all the PeMS data is collected on roadways that *Travel Model One* identifies as freeways -- this is generally, but not strictly, true.
+Importantly, in this document we are only examining the capacity of "freeways", which is one of eight facility types used in *Travel Model One* (each of the eight have similar capacity assumptions).
+As noted above, most all of the PeMS sensors are on roadways the travel model designates as "freeways" and we filtered out routes that we would not expect to be designated as freeways.

 **Table 1: Area Type Density Thresholds and Freeway Capacity Assumptions**